Twin Arrows, Arizona

-Brief history
+History

 The area in which Twin Arrows is located was inhabited by the Hopi and Navajo tribes.
 The Navajo fought against the Apaches in the area.
-The first settlers to arrive in the area of European descent were the Spanish conquistadores.
+The first settlers of European descent to arrive in the area were the Spanish conquistadores.
 The area became part of Mexico when Mexico gained its independence from Spain.

 The United States fought against Mexico in what is known as the Mexican–American War.
 The war ended officially when the 1848 Treaty of Guadalupe Hidalgo was signed and forced onto the remnant Mexican government.
 It specified its major consequence, the Mexican Cession of the northern territories of Alta California and Santa Fe de Nuevo México to the United States.

-Wagon roads routes between Flagstaff and Winslow were surveyed in the 1880s.
+Wagon routes between Flagstaff and Winslow were surveyed in the 1880s.
 The Atlantic and Pacific Railroad choose to build the railroad along it.
-The railway passed to the north of the modern alignment of the National Old Trails which would eventually become US 66.
-The U.S. Highway System established US 66 in 1926.
+The railway passed to the north of the modern alignment of the National Old Trails which would in 1926 become US 66.
 US 66 served as a major path for those who migrated west during the Dust Bowl of the 1930s.
 The road supported the economies of the communities through which it passed.